Cambridge University Heraldic and Genealogical Society: The Mountbatten Commemorative Lecture

-Following the Assassination of Louis Mountbatten, 1st Earl Mountbatten of Burma, the society wished to honour its late Patron.
+Following the assassination of Lord Mountbatten, the society wished to honour its late Patron.
 With the permission of his elder daughter, Countess Mountbatten of Burma, the society inaugurated the Mountbatten Commemorative Lecture.
 This remains the most important meeting of the year and the lecture has frequently been given by senior members of the College of Arms which have included five successive Garter Kings of Arms (as well as two Lord Lyon Kings of Arms).
-In 1994, the society was greatly honoured when the Lecture was given by (as he now is) Prince Michael of Kent.
-The lecture for the year 1984–1985 was concerned with the genealogy of Lord Mountbatten himself and was delivered in the presence of Prince Edward, Duke of Edinburgh who was at that time an undergraduate at Jesus College.
+In 1994, the society was greatly honoured when the Lecture was given by Prince Michael of Kent.
+The lecture for the year 1984–1985 was concerned with the genealogy of Lord Mountbatten himself and was delivered in the presence of Prince Edward who was at that time an undergraduate at Jesus College.